Endless Travel Plans

 💡 Money-Saving Strategies:

-2. Visit Costco on arrival, stock groceries: Save $300
+2. Visit Costco on arrival for groceries: Save $300

 4. Free beach days vs paid attractions: Save $300